 Use the seated row machine at the gym and attach a V-bar.
 Sit at the machine and place your feet on the front platform with a slight bend in your knees.
 Lean over slightly to grab the V-bar, pull the bar in towards your stomach and release to starting position.

 (Photo: Shape)Step 1: Begin in forearm plank position with shoulders directly over elbows.
 Your body should be in a straight, diagonal line from your head to your heels.
-Keeping your abs in tight and your shoulders above your elbows, rotate your torso as you drop your left hip to the ground.
-In a controlled motion, rotate your torso to the opposite side, dropping your right hip to the floor.
+Step 2: Keeping your abs in tight and your shoulders above your elbows, rotate your torso as you drop your left hip to the ground.
+Step 3: In a controlled motion, rotate your torso to the opposite side, dropping your right hip to the floor.
 That is one rep; repeat for the allotted time.
 In between rotations, stop in the middle to get control of your balance if necessary.
-For complete instructions, click here.